 TMDL Report, Appendix D, Chapter 3, discusses model calibration and verification.
 In the calibration/verification process, predictions of the TAM/WASP Toxics Screening Level Model were compared with available Anacostia River data, and, if necessary, adjustments were made to a limited number of model input parameters to improve model performance.
 Initial model runs were done using load estimates computed from mean storm flow and mean base flow chemical concentrations.
-These were computed from Macostia River base flow water column data, given in the TMDL Report, Appendix D, Table 2-3.
+These were computed from monitoring data, summarized above, and mean partition coefficient (K_d)14 computed from Anacostia River base flow water column data, given in the TMDL Report, Appendix D, Table 2-3.
 These initial model runs simulated the deposition of contaminated sediment to the river bottom over a six-year time period in order to determine whether the model could simulate observed bed sediment contamination patterns.
 The three-year "period of analysis" represents data from 1988 through 1990 with typical "wet" year, "dry" year, and "average" year precipitation generating flows.
-The three-year simulation was run twice to simulate a "clean" sediment bed, (i.e., with chemical concentrations initially set equal to zero in all bed sediment segments).
+The three-year simulation was run twice to simulate processes over a six-year time period.
+These model runs began with initial conditions that simulated a "clean" sediment bed, (i.e., with chemical concentrations initially set equal to zero in all bed sediment segments).